Prompting Techniques

 - Efficiency: When you want to complete multiple tasks with minimal interaction

-- Team collaboration: When working with both Monk and other assistants like Copilot
+- Team collaboration: When working with both Monk and other coding agents

 Asking Direct Questions